fbrzx/dw-simulator/docs/tech-spec.md

    * Errors (e.g., missing Faker provider, disk issues) are captured and returned to the caller with actionable context; metadata tables store `status=FAILED` plus traceback snippet.
    * A future enhancement will stream stdout to the UI via Server-Sent Events, but initial implementation relies on polling run status.

-This design ensures feature parity across CLI/API/UI, keeps generation local-first (no external services), and lays the groundwork for integrating the data-loader service in subsequent stories.
+This design ensures feature parity across CLI/API/UI and keeps the full pipeline local-first (no external services).
+A dedicated, out-of-process data-loader service remains optional future work for asynchronous or long-running warehouse loads.

 #### Upcoming: SQL-Driven Experiment Import (Redshift & Snowflake)